 With that being said, here is a list of the supplements I typically include in my diet:

-Multi Vitamin – Being difficient in any one of the essential vitamins your body requires will hinder the efficiency of chemical reactions in the body, such as the breakdown and digestion of proteins.
+Lean Body For Her Food-Based Multi Vitamin - Multi-vitamins ensure that your body is obtaining the nourishment it needs and prevents vitamins deficiency.
+Being deficient in any one of the essential vitamins your body requires will hinder the efficiency of chemical reactions in the body, such as the breakdown and digestion of proteins.

 Calcium - Calcium is essential to maintaining total body health.
 Your body needs it every day not just to keep your bones and teeth strong over your lifetime, but to ensure proper functioning of muscles and nerves.

-Vit D – Encourages the absorption and metabolism of calcium and phosphorous thus helping to form and maintain strong bones.
+Vitamin D - Vitamin D deficiency is very common in the US.
+It is important to supplement with Vitamin D, as it encourages the absorption and metabolism of calcium and phosphorous thus helping to form and maintain strong bones.

-L-Glutamine – Can minimize breakdown of muscle and improve protein metabolism, and help in muscle recovery.
+L-Glutamine - Glutamine is an amino acid that can help minimize the breakdown of muscle, improve protein metabolism, digestive function, and help in muscle recovery.

 Labrada Lean Body For Her Jamie Eason Series Whey Protein Powder - It is very important to supplement with a high quality fast absorbing Whey protein Isolate powder.
 Whey is an abundant source of branched-chain amino acids (BCAAs), which are used to fuel working muscles and stimulate protein synthesis.
 Your body needs protein, especially right after a rigorous workout when your muscles desperately need it to help them repair and grow.
 I always take my Whey protein shake right after training, and before leaving the gym.
 I also drink another Whey protein shake during the day in between meals.